fluidjeel/traffic-light-2025/project_code_explained.md

 3. Realistic Simulators (Bias-Free) simulator_daily_hybrid.py

-Importance: The state-of-the-art, realistic backtesting engine for the daily strategy.
+Importance: The state-of-the-art, realistic backtesting engine for the daily strategy, featuring an advanced conviction and risk engine.

-Accomplishment: Identifies a setup on Day T-1 and attempts to execute it on Day T using 15-minute intraday data and real-time conviction filters.
+Accomplishment: Identifies a setup on Day T-1 and attempts to execute it on Day T using 15-minute intraday data and a sophisticated set of real-time filters.

-Critical Logic: The most critical block is the watchlist generation.
-At the end of Day T-1, it identifies a setup pattern and applies all the benchmark's EOD filters (Volume, RS, Market Regime) using only the data available up to the close of Day T-1.
-This is the correct, bias-free equivalent of the benchmark's filtering.
+Critical Logic: Its bias-free design is multi-faceted:

+Watchlist Generation: At the end of Day T-1, it identifies a setup pattern and applies all the benchmark's EOD filters (Volume, RS, Market Regime) using only the data available up to the close of Day T-1.

+Advanced Conviction Engine: On Day T, it does not enter on a simple price cross.
+Instead, it validates the entry with a sophisticated engine that includes:

+Adaptive Slippage and Position Sizing: Models realistic execution costs and manages portfolio-level risk.

+Volume Projection & Velocity: Uses time-anchored checks and median-based surge detection to ensure strong volume momentum.

+VIX-Adaptive Market Strength: Adjusts its market filter based on volatility to avoid being too timid in choppy markets.

 simulator_htf_scout_sniper.py